youth5427/youth5427.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: SuHyeon Yoo
+title: Yoo SuHyeon

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: "Computer engineering Student"
+role: A computer engineering student

 # Status emoji
 status: